fratajcz/speos/docs/source/configuration.rst

   :alt: Model Architecture

 We can not only modulate the depth of the modules r, s and t, we can also modulate the way the features are aggregated in the message passing module by choosing graph convolution layers.
 Furthermore, we can modify the width, i.e. the hidden dimension of the modules.
-Finally, we can choose different information flows (as shown in C).
+Furthermore, we can choose different information flows (as shown in C).
+Finally, we can choose to not use graph convolutions at all, or ditch the neural network approach alltogether and use logistic regression or random forest models instead!

 Let's walk through the relevant settings and see what they mean.